batmancn/ovn/README.rst

 What's here?
 ------------

-The main components of this distribution are:
+The main components of this distribution are:                                   OVN主要的组件：

-- ovn-northd, a centralized daemon that translates northbound configuration from a CMS into logical flows for the southbound database.
+- `ovn-northd`, a centralized daemon that translates northbound configuration from a CMS into logical flows for the southbound database.
-- ovn-controller, a daemon that runs on every hypervisor in the cluster.
+- `ovn-controller`, a daemon that runs on every hypervisor in the cluster.
 It translates the logical flows in the southbound database into OpenFlow for Open vSwitch.
 It also handles certain traffic, such as DHCP and DNS.
-- ovn-nbctl, a tool for interfacing with the northbound database.
+- `ovn-nbctl`, a tool for interfacing with the northbound database.
-- ovn-sbctl, a tool for interfacing with the southbound database.
+- `ovn-sbctl`, a tool for interfacing with the southbound database.
-- ovn-trace, a debugging utility that allows for tracing of packets through the logical network.
+- `ovn-trace`, a debugging utility that allows for tracing of packets through the logical network.
 - Scripts and specs for building RPMs.